Drude model

 Drude model electrons (shown here in blue) constantly bounce between heavier, stationary crystal ions (shown in red).

-The Drude model of electrical conduction was proposed in 1900 by Paul Drude to explain the transport properties of electrons in materials (especially metals).
-Basically, Ohm's law was well established and stated that the current J and voltage V driving the current are related to the resistance R of the material.
-The inverse of the resistance is known as the conductance.
-When we consider a metal of unit length and unit cross sectional area, the conductance is known as the conductivity, which is the inverse of resistivity.
-The Drude model attempts to explain the resistivity of a conductor in terms of the scattering of electrons (the carriers of electricity) by the relatively immobile ions in the metal that act like obstructions to the flow of electrons.

-The model, which is an application of kinetic theory, assumes that when electrons in a solid are exposed to the electric field, they behave much like a pinball machine.
+The Drude model or the Drude–Lorentz model of electrical conduction in metals was proposed in 1900 by Paul Drude, and refined by Hendrik Lorentz in 1905.
+The Drude model attempts to explain conduction in terms of the scattering of electrons (the carriers of electricity) by the relatively immobile ions in the metal that act like obstructions to the flow of electrons.
+The model is an application of kinetic theory.
+It assumes that when electrons in a solid are exposed to the electric field, they behave much like a pinball machine.
 The sea of constantly jittering electrons bouncing and re-bouncing off heavier, relatively immobile positive ions produce a net collective motion in the direction opposite to the applied electric field.
-This classical microscopic behaviour forms within several femtoseconds ^{} and affects optical properties of solids such as refractive index or absorption spectrum.

 In modern terms this is reflected in the valence electron model where the sea of electrons is composed of the valence electrons only, and not the full set of electrons available in the solid, and the scattering centers are the inner shells of tightly bound electrons to the nucleus.
 The scattering centers had a positive charge equivalent to the valence number of the atoms.